thamanna05/Calculatorapp/README.md

 # Calculatorapp

 ## Library used
-The libraries i used in making of this calculator is argparse library.
+The library i used in making of this calculator is argparse library.

 ## Operations performed
 Calucaltorapp performs 4 basic operations(additon,subraction,multiplication and division).